MultithreadCorner/Hydra/README.md

 7. __random__ :  basic_distributions, sample_distribution
 9. __root_macros__ :  macros to run examples in ROOT

 Each compiled example executable will have an postfix (ex.:_cpp, _cuda, _omp, _tbb) to indicate the deployed device backend.
 All examples use CPP as host backend.

-For each The examples and tests are always compiled and executed on `tbb`, `omp` and `cpp` backends.
+For all versions, each example and test is always compiled and executed on `tbb`, `omp` and `cpp` backends.
 For this release examples and tests for `cuda` backend have been compiled and executed on the following platforms :